richafnu/Viva/Viva/insights/copilot-data-privacy-security.md

 ### What data does Copilot use to generate its responses?

 Copilot in Viva Insights uses already-existing data within Viva Insights and the prompts the customer asks when they use the feature.
-It does not collect any new data.
+It doesn't collect any new data.

 ### Does Copilot in Viva Insights save or store any of the data it uses?

-Copilot in Viva Insights does not log any of the user’s prompts.
+Copilot in Viva Insights doesn't log any of the user’s prompts.
 It saves only the metadata for each API call, such as the date and time of each prompt.
 The meta log can only be accessed by Viva Insights developers and restricted users.

 ### How does Copilot in Viva Insights interact with Microsoft Graph and other Microsoft 365 services?

-Copilot in Viva Insights does not interact in any way with any Microsoft 365 Copilot, Microsoft Graph, and other Microsoft 365 services.
+Copilot in Viva Insights doesn't interact in any way with any Microsoft 365 Copilot, Microsoft Graph, and other Microsoft 365 services.

 ### How does Copilot handle data residency, data subject rights, and data deletion?